 Before the campaign:

-- Build a detailed contact list of family members, friends, followers, and anyone else you can think of.
+- Build three detailed contact lists of family members, friends, acquaintances, followers, and anyone else you can think of.
 Use our template to help you stay organized.

 Extra-credit ideas that will give your campaign an added boost (but will require planning):